dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 \end{aligned}
 $$

 As you may see for our 3D case we have 3 steps (states) per time state.
-Gibbs sampling is easy to implement, but its conversion is relatively slow when dimensionality is big.
+Gibbs sampling is easy to implement, but it is relatively slow when dimensionality is big.

 We **cannot** parallelize Gibbs sampling per time step.